Hashino/Hashino/README.md

-I wish I wasn't born.
-But since I'm alive, I'll be as happy as I can
+since I'm alive, I'll try to live a good life